 The story of Shakuntala and Dushyant appears in Mahabharat.
 It has been epitomized by Kalidasa in his Sanskrit play Abhigyan Shakuntalam.

-One would assume that the birthplace of the King whose name the country takes would be a place of national importance and celebrated.
+One would assume that the birthplace of the King whose name the country takes would be a place of national importance and celebration.
 But you would have trouble locating this place.
 Thankfully, the locals have identified a place and built a small ashram with idols of all the characters in the story of Shakuntala & Bharat.

 History of Kanvashram